BCIT-203/COMM-2216-User-Documentation-Assignment/docs/index.md

 # Introduction

-## Software Function

-**Git** is a distributed version control system (VCS) used to track changes in source code during software development.
-It allows multiple developers to work on the same project simultaneously without interfering with each other’s work, making it an essential tool in modern software development workflows.

-Git tracks the history of changes made to a codebase and enables developers to revert to previous versions, collaborate efficiently, and maintain an organized history of all modifications.
-Git can be used both for small personal projects and large-scale enterprise applications, providing flexibility and robustness for all kinds of development.
+## Welcome to Git's World

+**Git** is a distributed [version control system (VCS)](./9-glossary.md#1-version-control-system-vcs) that helps track changes to your codebase, collaborate with other developers, and maintain a history of your project.
+Whether you're working solo or with a team, Git is an essential tool for managing your source code efficiently.

-### Key Features
+## Key Features

 1. **Version Control**: Git tracks every change made to a project’s codebase, allowing users to view a complete history of their project.
 2. **Branching and Merging**: Git allows users to create branches (independent lines of development) for different features or fixes, which can later be merged back into the main codebase.